kodekloudhub/finops-practitioner-/finops-persona/README.md

 ### Port Configuration

-The default port is 8002.
+The default port is 8501 (Streamlit default).
 To change it:

 1. Update the `EXPOSE` line in `Dockerfile`
 2. Update the port in the `docker run` command
-3. Update the `API_BASE` constant in `static/script.js`
+3. Update the port in `start.sh`

 ## 🐛 Troubleshooting